 You wouldn’t want to invest hundreds of thousands of dollars in a house that’s infected and can make you and your loved ones unwell.
 Get it tested for mold.
 Ditto with sellers.
 The value of their property will increase in most cases if they have a certificate announcing that their home or office is mold-free.

 Several kinds of molds infect buildings.
 Some of them are more dangerous than others.
-The most common of toxic molds is Stachybotrys, more famous by its other name, Black Mold.
+The most common toxic mold is Stachybotrys, more famous by its other name, Black Mold.
 Different toxic molds are Aspergillus, Chaetomium, Ulocladium, Aspergillus, and Penicillium.

 Mold testing and remediation can ensure no toxic mold is destroying your health, making a living in your home miserable, and ruining the value of your property.
 Get your home tested for mold.
 Team up with a professional because that’s the fastest, safest, and most reliable way to get correct results.